iammohdfazil/AutomatedSpammerDetection/README.md

 tweets file should be organized as-- userid, tweets, tweet-time, tweet-type (Web-based or API)

-followers file should be organized as-- userid, follower1, follower1,------follower2
+followers file should be organized as-- userid, follower-1, follower-2,..., follower-n

-followings file should be organized as-- userid, following1, following1,------following2
+followings file should be organized as-- userid, following-1, following-2, ..., following-m